 The objective of having appropriate classification of users and data addresses the policy to enforce information flow policy based on the classification of data and the clearance level of users (P.CLASSIFICATION).
+The assumptions about assigning users a clearance level and objects a sensitivity level are covered by A.CLEARANCE and A.SENSITIVITY.

-For completeness, the following table provides the inverse mapping from Table 8-1, demonstrating that every environmental assumption maps to at least one Non-IT Security Objective:
+For completeness, the following table provides the inverse mapping from Table 8-3, demonstrating that every environmental assumption maps to at least one Non-IT Security Objective:

 Environmental Assumptions Non-IT Security Objectives

-A.CONFIGURATION OE.INSTALL

 A.MANAGE OE.INSTALL

 A.NO_EVIL_ADM OE.INSTALL

 A.PEER OE.INSTALL

 A.LOCATE OE.PHYSICAL

 A.PROTECT OE.PHYSICAL

 A.CONNECT OE.PHYSICAL

 A.COOP OE.CREDEN

 A.CLEARANCE OE.CLASSIFICATION

 A.SENSITIVITY OE.CLASSIFICATION